Mutai-Gilbert/Mutai-Gilbert/README.md

 <h3 align="center">Back-End Developer </h3>

- <h3 align="center">⚡ Back-End Developer/Data Analyst with over four years of experience in manufacturing and software development.
-Solid background in mathematics and statistics, enabling scalable and efficient integrations.
-Long-term focus on artificial intelligence and data science.</h3>
+ <h3 align="center">⚡Back-End Developer/Data Analyst with 4+ years of experience in manufacturing and software development.
+Strong background in mathematics and statistics for scalable integrations.
+Focused on AI and data science.</h3>

 </h3>